HarvardMapCollection/classes/gened1140/fall-2022/assignment/index.md

 10. In the left-hand browser menu, right-click `XYZ Tiles` and select `New Connection`.
 ![Screenshot of New XYZ tile connection menu option in QGIS](media/9.png)
-> We are adding the map of Poland nationalities, which we have already georeferenced beforehand.
-We have hosted the georeferenced map online as streaming data.
-We can bring it into our project using a URL to where it is hosted.
-We just need to define that URL location in the QGIS program first.
+> We are adding the map of Poland nationalities.
+This map has already been georeferenced.
+It is currently hosted online as a streaming data layer.
+We can bring it into our project by specifying in QGIS what the layer URL is.

 11. In the XYZ Connection wizard, title the new layer `Poland Nationalities 1919`.
 ![Screenshot of XYZ Connection wizard in QGIS](media/25.png)